Fasting Bible Verses

 11 Give us this day our daily bread,

 God’s True Food

-34“My food,” said Jesus, “is to do the will of him who sent me and to finish his work.
+34 Jesus said to them, “My food is to do the will of him who sent me and to accomplish his work.

 Fasting for Repentance , Sorrow and Remorse